mustafamukadam/frontendculture/javascript/Notes/Notes Tips.md

 - add questions to practise next in ToDo Next.md so as to keep grinding without confusion

 ## Tips
+- One of the most common types of interview questions is to recreate a common feature in JavaScript
 - Markdown editing tips - https://code.visualstudio.com/docs/languages/markdown
 - understand how libraries comment their code cmd+shift+v to preview md in next tab (without split)